wallrio/directly/readme.md

 ## Short tags

-    [inc:menu.html] =   includes no document the contents of the menu.html file located in the directory /app/inc
+    [inc:menu.php] =   includes no document the contents of the menu.php file located in the directory /app/inc

 ## License